vinc/moros/doc/filesystem.md

 ### FileInfo

 The `INFO` syscall on a file or directory and the `READ` syscall on a directory return a subset of a directory entry for userspace programs.
+See the [syscalls](syscalls.md) documentation for more information.

 Structure: